 In April 2007, the Board of Directors authorized another repurchase program for up to 1,000,000 shares of the Company's common stock.
 Repurchases can be made in the open market at prevailing prices or in privately negotiated transactions at prices at or below prevailing open market prices.
 This program expires in April 2008.
-There were no shares repurchased under this program during the three months ended June 30, 2007.
+There were no shares repurchased under this program during the three and nine months ended September 30, 2007.

-Based on our cash and cash equivalents and other working capital, management believes that our existing capital resources are adequate to satisfy our capital requirements for at least the next 12 months and management does not believe that we will need additional sources of capital for the foreseeable future.
+Based on our cash and cash equivalents and other working capital and our forecasted sales, management believes that our existing capital resources are adequate to satisfy our capital requirements for at least the next 12 months and management does not believe that we will need additional sources of capital for the foreseeable future.